twanman1412/tmux-compose/README.md

 ## Roadmap

+- [ ] **Proper pane mode support** - Fix shell access and restart keybinds to work with individual services in pane mode
 - [ ] **Log storage and replay functionality** - Save container logs to files and replay them later
 - [ ] **Support for docker-compose profiles** - Use `--profile` flag to activate specific service groups
 - [ ] **Advanced layout configurations** - Custom tmux layouts and window arrangements